Cannon County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

-Being arrested for DUI in Cannon, Tennessee, can be a frightening experience.
-One of your immediate concerns is likely getting out of jail.
-This guide explains the bail process in Cannon County, helping you understand your options and take the necessary steps to regain your freedom while you navigate your case.
+Being arrested for a DUI in Cannon County, Tennessee, can be a stressful experience.
+One of the first things you'll likely want to do is get out of jail.
+This guide explains the bail process in Cannon County, providing you with a clear understanding of how bail works, the options available to you, and what to expect after posting bail.

 Typical Bail Amounts for DUI